aidanmack/footballdays/README.md

 # Flutter example - Football Stats

-This is flutter project shows one of the top winning football teams in the last 30 days in the Premier League.
+This is a Flutter project that shows one of the top winning football teams in the last 30 days in the Premier League.

 Project includes unit test and dependency inversion.